 Causes Of Eczema In Dogs

-There are several possible causes of eczema in dogs.
-The most common form of eczema is atopic dermatitis, also known as atopy.
-Atopy is an allergic response where the immune system has an abnormal reaction to a certain substance, resulting in inflammation.
-This is particularly common in dogs that are hypersensitive to flea bites.
-Here are several other reasons a dog might develop eczema.
+Atopy is an allergic response where the immune system has an abnormal reaction to a certain substance, causing inflammation.
+This is particularly common in dogs who are hypersensitive to flea bites.

 - Parasites or mites